Asela Gunaratne

-Downdegedara Asela Sampath Gunaratne, commonly known as Asela Gunaratne (born 8 January 1986) is a professional Sri Lankan cricketer, who plays all forms of the game.
+Downdegedara Asela Sampath Gunaratne, commonly known as Asela Gunaratne (born 8 January 1986) is a professional Sri Lankan cricketer, who played all forms of the game for Sri Lanka.
 Gunaratne is an aggressive right-handed batsman who occasionally bowls part-time medium pace.
 He is currently serving in the Sri Lanka Army as a Warrant officer attached to the 6th Field Regiment, Sri Lanka Artillery.
 He is a past pupil of Sri Rahula College, Kandy.
 In November 2017, he won four awards at Sri Lanka Cricket's annual awards ceremony, including two awards for best all-rounder.

 Domestic and T20 franchise career

 In February 2017, he was bought by the Mumbai Indians team for the 2017 Indian Premier League for 30 lakhs.

 In March 2018, he was named in Kandy's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Kandy's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
 In October 2018, he was named in the squad for the Comilla Victorians team, following the draft for the 2018–19 Bangladesh Premier League.
 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Kandy Tuskers for the inaugural edition of the Lanka Premier League.
 In August 2021, he was named in the SLC Reds team for the 2021 SLC Invitational T20 League tournament.
 In November 2021, he was selected to play for the Kandy Warriors following the players' draft for the 2021 Lanka Premier League.